 The HFT Detector-Elements Numbering Scheme

-F.V., H.W., H.M., J.T., G.N., E.A., S.M., J.B.
+F.Videbaek, H.Wieman, H.Matis, J.Thomas, G.Nieuwenhuizen, E.Anderssen, S.Margetis, J.Bouchet

 The HFT consists of 3 subsystems the PXL, the IST and the SST.
 The physical layout as well as the readout scheme for PXL is fully determined.
 The layout of ladders for IST and SST are well defined.
 The positioning of the IST and SST ladders have some freedom in terms of position in phi, while number of ladders and sensors on each is well determined.

 The numbering convention in STAR is described in the controlled STAR-note csn229B .
-In that document one also finds that the TPC is treated as a ‘two-view’ detector (East and West-view) due to physical separation of East/West TPC chambers.
+In that document one also finds that the TPC is treated as a ‘two-view’ detector (East and West-view) due to the physical separation of East/West TPC chambers.
 In analogy, although the HFT subsystems are single-piece, single-‘volume’ detectors we adopted an appropriate ‘view’ for each of them.
 This way, the PXL detector is considered to be an East -view detector therefore we follow the STAR convention shown in fig. 4 of csn229B, whereas the former SSD was a West (default) view detector.
+Likewise we consider the IST a west-view detector since the symmetry matches the TPC sectors.
 An important consideration for a final phi-placement of the SST and IST ladders is mass distribution and ‘gap’ alignment between detectors, ie tracking/physics optimization.
 We discuss this in more detail below.

 The PIXEL detector